Keeping All Georgians Safe and Connected

 This collection of e-books and audio books is for kids in pre-K through fourth grade.
 A mix of fiction and nonfiction titles can be downloaded onto computers, tablets, and smartphones.

 Access a wide array of engaging activities such as coloring sheets, short videos, recipes, and more to get kids excited about healthy living.
 Here are some video resources to help our kids stay healthy:

 - Wash Your Hands Before You Eat for Good Health

 - Wash Your Hands After Using the Bathroom

 - Learning How to be a Germ Killer

-To ensure that students have at-home learning opportunities, Get Georgia Reading and Renaissance are partnering to provide readers free, anytime/anywhere access to digital books and news with myON.
-Unlimited, 24/7 access makes it easy for students to continue reading and learning at home.
-Students can read online using any Internet-enabled device, or read offline with free mobile apps.
+To ensure that students have at-home learning opportunities, Get Georgia Reading and Renaissance are partnering to provide readers free, anytime/anywhere access to digital books and news with myON through Aug.
+21. Unlimited, 24/7 access makes it easy for students to continue reading and learning at home.

 With over 2,000 leveled books for kids in K – 2, quality reading practice has never been easier.
 The app features an engaging, kid-friendly interface and reading support on every page.

 Keep the learning going with these special cross-curricular journeys.
 Every day includes four separate learning experiences, each built around a thrilling, meaningful story or video.
 Kids can do them on their own, with their families, or with their teachers.
 Just find your grade level and let the learning begin.

 The Georgia Preschool Association sponsors resources to help teach your child to read.